4ever2/ImDecorr/README.md

 [![Build MATLAB Plugin](https://github.com/4ever2/ImDecorr/actions/workflows/build-matlab.yml/badge.svg?branch=master)](https://github.com/4ever2/ImDecorr/actions/workflows/build-matlab.yml)

-A detailled description of the method can be found in :+ Descloux, A., K. S. Gru�mayer, and A. Radenovic.
-Parameter-free image resolution estimation based on decorrelation analysis.
+A detailled description of the method can be found in :
+> Descloux, A., Grußmayer, K.S. & Radenovic, A. Parameter-free image resolution estimation based on decorrelation analysis.
 Nature methods (2019): 1-7.

 If this software has been usefull to your research, please consider citing